snirc/leadspace/README.md

 # leadspace
 Test for interview in leadspace<br>

-To run the application run the class com.leadspace.addressresolver.ResoleverApp as Java applicatio<br>
+To run the application run the class com.leadspace.addressresolver.ResoleverApp as Java application<br>
 By default it will run on port 8080 but you can specified a port in application parameter or if running from console in the CLI, just need to spcified a port number.<br>
 Rest API:<br>
-POST localhost:8083/address/resolv<br>
+POST localhost:8083/address/resolve<br>
-Examole of bofy row:<br>
+Example of body row:<br>
 {<br>
 	"country":"France",<br>
 	"city":"Paris",<br>